Sophie Danièle Sylvie Maupu, better known as Sophie Marceau (born November 17, 1966 in Paris, France) is a French actress and filmmaker.

 - Contractual Purity: Got her big break as the lead in a lighthearted teen film, but quickly tried to break out of this image by taking on significantly Darker and Edgier roles in romantic and historical dramas.
 Starting with 2008's LOL she began to appear in family-oriented comedies again, though now as the concerned mother figure rather than the carefree teenager.

-- Fake Nationality: In The World Is Not Enough she plays a woman of mixed British and Azeri origins.
-Averted for Braveheart, in which she appears as a French princess.
+- Fake Nationality: In The World Is Not Enough she plays a woman of mixed British and Azeri heritage.

-- Femme Fatale: Was often associated with these kinds of roles, particularly in the 1990s.
+- Femme Fatale: She was often associated with these kinds of roles, particularly in the 1990s.

-- Ms. Fanservice: Is well-known to French audiences for appearing naked in many of her movies, and has continued this trend into The New '10s.
+- Ms. Fanservice: She's well-known to French audiences for appearing naked in many of her movies, and has continued this trend into The New '10s.

 - Star-Making Role: Vic in La Boum, at least in France.

-- What Could Have Been: After starring in Braveheart and The World Is Not Enough, Marceau seemed poised to launch an internationally successful career, as Eva Green and Marion Cotillard would do a decade later.
-However, her next English-language film, Lost & Found (1999), was both a critical flop and a box office bomb, and led to her mainly sticking to French cinema, in which she was already a major star.
+- What Could Have Been: After starring in Braveheart and The World Is Not Enough, Marceau seemed poised to launch an internationally successful career, as fellow French actresses Eva Green and Marion Cotillard would do a decade later.
+However, her next English-language film, Lost and Found, was both a critical flop and a box office bomb, and led to her mainly sticking to French cinema, in which she was already a major star.